Course Overview and Goals

 Academic sanctions may include, but is not limited to, a zero for the assignment or a failing grade for the course.

-All students of the University of Colorado at Boulder are responsible for knowing and adhering to the academic integrity policy of this institution.
-Violations of this policy may include: cheating, plagiarism, aid of academic dishonesty, fabrication, lying, bribery, and threatening behavior.
-All incidents of academic misconduct shall be reported to the Honor Code Council (firstname.lastname@example.org; 303-735-2273).
-Students who are found to be in violation of the academic integrity policy will be subject to both academic sanctions from the faculty member and non-academic sanctions (including but not limited to university probation, suspension, or expulsion).
-Additional information regarding the Honor Code policy can be found online and at the Honor Code Office.
+All students enrolled in a University of Colorado Boulder course are responsible for knowing and adhering to the academic integrity policy of the institution.
+Violations of the policy may include: plagiarism, cheating, fabrication, lying, bribery, threat, unauthorized access, clicker fraud, resubmission, and aiding academic dishonesty.
+All incidents of academic misconduct will be reported to the Honor Code Council (firstname.lastname@example.org; 303-735-2273).
+Students who are found responsible for violating the academic integrity policy will be subject to nonacademic sanctions from the Honor Code Council as well as academic sanctions from the faculty member.
+Additional information regarding the academic integrity policy can be found at honorcode.colorado.edu.

 We trust and expect everyone to behave in a civil and courteous manner.

 In class, the course staff promises their undivided attention and reciprocally expects the same from you.
 In today's world, this promise requires turning off transmitting devices, such as cell phones and wi-fi on notebook computers.
-Notebook computers should be used only for purposes directly relevant to the class discussion (e.g., taking notes).
+The use of notebook computers should be discussed with the instructor and they should be used only for purposes directly relevant to the class discussion.
 Please notify the course staff if you encounter behavior that distracts from your learning.

 We will also go by the policies set forth by the University: